Why do we have an Emergency Action Plan (EAP) for Copperlode Falls Dam?

 When were these Outdoor Warning Stations installed?

-Installation works began in April 2019 and are proposed to be completed by year end, depending on favourable weather conditions.
-A community notification process will be undertaken to inform residents, businesses, schools etc. regarding the installation process.
+Installation works began in April 2019 and were completed by October 2019.
+A community notification process was undertaken to inform residents, businesses, schools etc. regarding the installation process.

 Do the Outdoor Warning Stations emit a radio frequency?